DataBiosphere/tanagra/docs/DATA_PATTERNS.md

 # Data Patterns

+## SQL schema agnostic
 Tanagra supports data patterns, instead of specific SQL schemas (e.g. OMOP).
 A data pattern is a set of `JOIN`s between one or more related SQL tables.
 Each `JOIN` can use a foreign key on one table or the other, or an intermediate table that contains pairs of ids.
 An underlay typically uses several data patterns, and may use each pattern one or more times.

+Supporting data patterns instead of specific SQL schemas helps us maximize code reuse across different datasets and makes us tolerant to some common variations across otherwise similar datasets (e.g. two OMOP datasets with different `JOIN` types for a particular relationship).

+## Considerations when configuring a new dataset
 The data patterns that we support today all appear in OMOP datasets, but they will also appear in datasets with other schemas.
 For example, the 1000 Genomes dataset doesn't include EMR-type data the way that an EMR-type dataset does.
 It has multiple samples per `Family_ID`, which fits the "set of records" data pattern that we use in OMOP to model multiple blood pressure readings per `person_id`.

-Supporting data patterns instead of specific SQL schemas helps us maximize code reuse across different datasets and makes us tolerant to some common variations across otherwise similar datasets (e.g. two OMOP datasets with different `JOIN` types for a particular relationship).

-When onboarding a new dataset, first look to see if we already support the relevant data patterns.
+When configuring a new dataset, first look to see if we already support the relevant data patterns.
 If so, then you only need to write config files to index and deploy the dataset, no code changes required.
 We are much more likely to already support the relevant patterns when the new dataset contains similar types of data to datasets we've already seen (e.g. another dataset with EMR-type data, even if it doesn't use the OMOP schema).

+## Supported patterns

+Below is a list of the currently supported patterns with examples.

+The examples refer to a list of something (e.g. ICD9-CM codes) living in one "table".
+The config files actually require a SQL query instead of a table name.
+The indexer turns this query into an actual SQL table.
+So if your list of something does not exactly correspond to a single SQL table, as long as you can list it using a SQL query, that will work. e.g. `SELECT * FROM concept WHERE domain_id='ICD9-cm'` is a table for Tanagra's purposes that is a subset of the `concept` SQL table.

-## Set of Records
+### Set of Records
 **Example: Person has a set of blood pressure readings**
 - List of people lives in one table (e.g. `person`).
 - List of blood pressure readings lives in another table (e.g. `blood_pressure`).